This post was originally published in November, 2018 and updated in April, 2020.

 “Will the content marketing course I’m considering cover all the topics I need to advance as a content strategist or marketer?
 What skills are CRITICAL for me to learn?”

 Answer 2: Do you have a minute?
 Get comfortable and I’ll explain.

 Any practical content marketing course should cover a minimum of topics you must understand to succeed and advance in the industry.

 In this post, we’ll break down each category and let you know exactly what kind of knowledge any course worth your time should be offering.

 - Evaluate the curriculum from each course you’re considering.

 - Invest in the one that will give you the best bang for your buck.

 Ready?
-After studying the industry, we’ve outlined all 10 big ideas, tools, and concepts that a solid content strategy and marketing course should teach you.
+After studying the industry, we’ve outlined all 10 big ideas, tools, and concepts that a solid content marketing course should teach you.

 10 Knowledge Categories Every Solid Content Marketing Course Should Cover